Returning to South

 Attended South during or after 2016 and took an English course (no Math)

-- If you have taken a Math placement test from South within the last 2 years, you should be able to register for the classes that require Math placement
+• If you have taken a Math test/tool from South within the last 2 years, you should be able to register for the classes that require Math placement

-- If you have not taken a Math placement test from South within the last 2 years, you will need to establish Math placement.
-You can take our ALEKS Math Placement or look at our alternate placement measures page
+• If you have not taken a Math placement test from South within the last 2 years, you will need to establish Math placement.
+You can complete South's free English and Math Placement tools or look at alternate placement measures

 Attended South during or after 2016 and took a Math course (no English)

-- If you have not taken South’s English Directed Self-Placement tool, you will need to establish English placement.
-You can take South’s English Directed Self Placement or look at our alternate placement measures page.
+• If you have not taken South’s English Directed Self-Placement tool, you will need to establish English placement.
+You can complete South’s English Directed Self Placement tool or look at alternate placement measures page.

 Attended South during or after 2016 and did not take English or Math classes

-- If you have taken South’s English Directed Self-Placement tool or the Math placement test from South within the last 2 years, you should be able to register for the classes you previously placed into
+• If you have taken South’s English Directed Self-Placement tool or the Math placement test/tool from South within the last 2 years, you should be able to register for the classes you previously placed into

-- If you have not taken South’s English Directed Self-Placement tool or Math placement test or it has been over 2 years since you first placed/tested, you will need to establish English and Math placement.
-You can complete South’s English Directed Self Placement and ALEKS Math Placement or look at our alternate placement measures page.
+• If you have not taken South’s English Directed Self-Placement tool or Math placement test/tool or it has been over 2 years since you first placed/tested, you will need to establish English and Math placement.
+You can complete South’s free English and Math Placement tools or look at alternate placement measures page.

 Attended and took classes at South before 2016

-If you are planning to use international transcripts for placement, before getting them translated check out the instructions and eligibility for the free English DSP option!
+If you are planning to use international transcripts for placement, before getting them translated check out the instructions and eligibility for South's free English and Math Placement tools!

 If you have questions on placement, contact studentplacement@seattlecolleges.edu